Driving and Parking

 Georgetown University does not provide on-campus parking for undergraduate students.
 With very few exceptions, undergraduate students are prohibited from parking motor vehicles on campus and/or on residential streets in Georgetown, Burleith, and Foxhall.
+Students are also not allowed to park vehicles at 55 H Street.
 This is a violation of the Code of Student Conduct.

 Students with disabilities who require parking can contact the Academic Resource Center to make alternative arrangements.

 A limited number of spaces are available for commuter students at a satellite lot in Rosslyn, VA.
 Assignment will be decided by lottery at the beginning of the fall semester.
 Students residing in the District of Columbia or in Virginia in zip codes 22201, 22203 (east of Glebe Road), 22207 (east of Glebe Road-Lorcum Lane-Military Road boundary), 22209, 22210, and 22216 are not eligible for a parking permit.
-Applications for the lottery may be obtained from the Office of Transportation Management (OTM.
-Please contact OTM by email at firstname.lastname@example.org or by phone at (202) 687-4372 for current rates.
+Students can submit a parking request through an online form.
+Residents at 55 H St. can submit a request for parking at 111 Mass.
+Ave through this form.

-Current University students (with valid ID), including evening and continuing education students, and students attending local colleges and universities that are members of the Consortium of Universities, may park in Southwest Garage after 5:00 p.m. for a fee of $3.00 (cash or GOCard).
-Cars must be moved out of the garage by 6 a.m. the following morning.
+Current University students (with valid ID), including evening and continuing education students, and students attending local colleges and universities that are members of the Consortium of Universities, may park in Southwest Garage after 4:30 p.m. for a fee of $5.00.

 The following is an abbreviated version of the Georgetown University Traffic Rules and Regulations.
 Further questions may be directed to the Office of Transportation Management at firstname.lastname@example.org or 202-687-4372.